hydraulic-software/conveyor/guidebook/docs/tutorial/tortoise/7-release-an-update.md

     Updates are checked:

     * If the user re-opens the `.appinstaller` XML file.
 This is the easiest way to test updates.
 You don't have to re-download it because the `.appinstaller` file contains its own URL and the "App Installer" app will re-download a fresh copy from the download site when it's opened.
-    * Every 8 hours in the background by the OS, regardless of whether the app is being used or not.
+    * Every 8 hours in the background by the OS, regardless of whether the app is being used or not (this is configurable).
     * Optionally, on every app launch with a frequency you can specify.
 These update checks can be configured to block startup, ensuring that the user is always up to date.
 [Learn more here](../../configs/windows.md).

 === "macOS"